lungithub/docker/practice_docker/docker_compose/compose_psql-3-multi-standby-replication/docs/postgres_v13_1_replicate_multi_standby.md

 ## HBA Config

+This configuration file controls client authentication, including which users can connect to which databases and how.
+It's wide open, suitable only for testing purposes.
+It should not be used in a production environment.

 This config allows the following among the nodes:
 - db replication
 - user connections from standbys to primary -- `IPv4 local connections`